Euryanthe: Act 3

 In a rocky gorge, Adolar intends to kill Euryanthe, still protesting her innocence, and then himself.
 They are suddenly attacked by a serpent and the girl throws herself between her lover and the monster; Adolar kills the serpent.
 He cannot find the heart to kill the one who would have given her life for his, and he goes off, leaving her to her fate.
 Euryanthe longs for death, but the king and his hunters arrive on the scene, and she recounts the story of her woe and the treachery of Eglantine.
 Although joyful that she might see Adolar again, she collapses as they lead her away.

 Meanwhile, Eglantine has become engaged to Lysiart, and the wedding is about to take place in the Castle of Nevers (no longer in Adolar's possession), when she is stricken with remorse.
 Adolar has entered in black armour with his visor down.
 Eglantine, struck by the silence of the courtiers, and still in love with Adolar, thinks that Euryanthe appears to her as a ghost.
 Adolar shows who he is, and challenges Lysiart to fight.
 The king appears, and to punish Adolar for his distrust of Euryanthe, leads him to think that she is dead.

 Eglantine, triumphant at the supposed death of her rival, makes known the plot and is slain by the furious Lysiart.
 As Eglantine dies Euryanthe enters and rushes to Adolar.

 Lysiart is led off.
 Adolar says that his sister will find peace at last because her ring was moistened by the tears of the innocent Euryanthe.
 The king blesses the lovers.

+Instrumentation

+The opera is scored for two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, timpani, and strings.